gokulm/BoltOn/docs/cqrs.md

 * `IRepository<StudentFlattened>` injected in the `StudentCreatedEventHandler` is registered to use `CqrsRepository<StudentFlattened>`.
 * When `AddAsync` of the repository is called in the handler, the repository adds the entity and on while saving changes using the `SaveChanges` method, the processed events' ProcessedDate is populated and persisted.

-CQRS is implemented even in Student update functionality, so follow the PUT in StudentsController, and UpdateStudentHandler and StudentUpdatedEventHandler handlers.
+CQRS is implemented even for Student update functionality, so follow the PUT in StudentsController, and UpdateStudentHandler and StudentUpdatedEventHandler handlers.